-You should aim for your dream colleges in the college application process, but you can’t be certain of anything.
-It's important to apply to at least one college where you're guaranteed acceptance.
-These colleges are known as safety schools and provide students with a backup plan in case they aren't accepted at more competitive colleges.
+You should aim for your dreams in the undergraduate application process, but you can’t be certain of anything.
+It's important to apply to at least one college or university where you're guaranteed acceptance.

 Defining Safety Schools

-A safety school is any college or university at which you have an 80 percent chance or higher of being accepted.
-Although you can never be sure whether a college will admit you, compare your SAT or ACT scores and GPA to a college’s average.
-You should be in the 75th percentile or above for a college to be considered a safe bet.
+A safety school is any college or university where you have an 80% chance or higher of being accepted.
+Although you can never be sure whether a school will admit you, compare your SAT or ACT scores and GPA to their student body average.
+You should be in the 75th percentile or above for a campus to be considered a safe bet.

 Determining Your Options

-Once you’ve determined the profile of your ideal safety school, start making a list.
-Most students aim for at least one to three colleges.
-More than three will detract from the time you spend on other, more competitive applications.
-Consult college rankings and make a note of tuition prices — you don’t want to end up admitted to colleges that are out of your budget.
-Finally, be sure you actually like each college.
+Once you determine the profile of your ideal safety school, start making a list.
+Most students aim for at least one to three.
+More than three will detract from the time you spend on other competitive applications.

 Applying to Safety Schools

-Fill out applications with as much effort as you'd spend on any other college.
+Fill out applications with as much effort as you'd spend on any other location.
 Admissions officers can tell when a student doesn't care about being accepted.
 Do your best work.